Relationships are the foundation of private equity dealmaking.

 Affinity CRM allows private equity firms to focus on their highest-value activity: building and nurturing relationships.
 Affinity brings CRM data together with relationship insights and intelligence so you can find, originate, and close more private equity investments faster than your competition.

-Purposely built for private equity dealmaking, Affinity streamlines the deal sourcing process by quickly identifying the warmest introduction on your team—all while automating the manual tasks that take away from pipeline-driving activities.
+Purposely built for private capital dealmaking, Affinity streamlines the deal sourcing process by quickly identifying the warmest introduction on your team—all while automating the manual tasks that take away from pipeline-driving activities.

 Pros

-- Proprietary algorithms and artificial intelligence provide private equity firms with a 360° view, including relationship intelligence and actionable insights.
+• Proprietary algorithms and artificial intelligence provide private equity firms with a 360° view of their network and deals, including relationship intelligence and actionable insights.

 Cons